SMI/SmiServices/README.md

 - A [YAML configuration file](./data/microserviceConfigs/default.yaml)
 - [RDMP]

-The latest binaries can be downloaded from the [GitHub releases page](https://github.com/SMI/SmiServices/releases/latest).

 ### 2.2 Test Plan

 SmiServices and [RDMP] contain both automated unit and integration tests.
 These tests are automatically run on each code commit to the repository.
 New features are written in a 'pull request' which is independently tested and approved.
 Pull requests can be from developers working on the project (branches) or from external collaborators (forks).